andrewwhitten/awesome-salesforce-architect/README.md

 I wanted to create something more focused on Salesforce architects rather than tools and frameworks for developers.
 Architects still need those, and you should definately check out that list.

 I really want this list to be as short as possible, with every link below adding some value to your Salesforce Architect journey.
 If you want to add something then please submit a pull request or even just fork this list for yourself!
+Links should be current (i.e. a blog or podcast not updated for more than a year is not really 'awesome' content, whereas a well written article from 10 year's ago and still relevant could be)

 ## Table of Contents
 * [Articles for Architects](#articles-for-architects)